Marketing in Canada

 Salary

 Salaries for marketing professionals in Canada usually vary based on different factors such as experience, location, industry, and the specific job role.
-On average, entry-level positions like marketing coordinators may start with an annual salary of around CAD 48,000 to 50,000, while mid-level roles such as marketing managers or digital marketing specialists can earn around CAD 68,000 on average.
+On average, entry-level positions like marketing coordinators may start with an annual salary of around CAD 48,000 to 50,000.
+In contrast, mid-level roles such as marketing managers or digital marketing specialists can earn around CAD 68,000 on average.
 Senior marketing professionals with substantial experience, such as marketing directors or brand managers, can command higher salaries exceeding CAD 90,000 annually.
 Salaries also tend to be higher in major cities like Toronto, Vancouver, and Montreal, reflecting the cost of living in those areas.

-1. University of Toronto
+1. McGill University

 2. University of British Columbia